We know that being a Landlord, particularly for the first time, can be a daunting experience.

 Our dedicated team will guide you through the whole process.
-Debbie Turner Head of Lettings, is ARLA trained and with over 28 years of Lettings experience under her belt, the department is in safe hands.
-Our clients value our expertise and the connections that we have made with our local community.
-Be assured that we will do everything we can to maximise your financial venture: from advising you on how best to present your property, to attracting the right Tenants through the front door and keeping you up to date with the ever-changing rental market and legislation.
+Debbie Turner, Head of Lettings, is ARLA trained and, with over 28 years of Lettings experience under her belt, the department is in safe hands.
+Our clients value our expertise and the connections we have made with our local community.
+Be assured that we will do everything we can to maximise your financial venture, from advising you on how best to present your property to attracting the right tenants and keeping you up to date with the ever-changing rental market and legislation.
 We have built a reputation we are proud of.

 Looking to Buy to Let?

 Buying to let is a business venture.
-At DOMVS, we have the know-how to advise you every step of the way.
-From sourcing the property, help with refurbishing if necessary, to matching you and your property to the perfect Tenant.
-We will work with you to create a forward-thinking business model enabling you to take control of the growth of your investment.
+At DOMVS, we have the know-how to advise you every step of the way, from sourcing the property and help with refurbishing, if necessary, to matching you and your property to the perfect tenant.
+We will work with you to create a forward-thinking business model, enabling you to take control of the growth of your investment.

-We very much like to meet potential investors and we offer a property finding service to help you find the right property To Let.
-We welcome the opportunity to come along with you to view potential investment properties to share our professional opinion.
+We very much like to meet potential investors and offer a property-finding service to help you find the right property to let.
+We welcome the opportunity to come along with you to view potential investment properties and share our professional opinion.

-An empty property is of no benefit to a Landlord and appearances really do count.
-The moment a Tenant steps into the property they will have an idea of whether they can see themselves living there.
-A touch of paint to the front door, a fresh neutral colour scheme throughout offers a versatile backdrop for any prospective Tenant to consider how their belongings might look in situ.
-Neutral flooring and carpet is an appealing feature to a Tenant – it is worth selecting a carpet that is easily cleaned and cost-effectively replaced – accidents do sometimes happen.
+An empty property is of no benefit to a Landlord, and appearances really do count.
+The moment a tenant steps into the property, they will have an idea of whether they can see themselves living there.
+A touch of paint to the front door and a fresh neutral colour scheme throughout offer a versatile backdrop for any prospective tenant to consider how their belongings might look in situ.
+Neutral flooring and carpet is an appealing feature to a prospective tenant – it is worth selecting a carpet that is easily cleaned and cost-effectively replaced, as accidents do sometimes happen.
 If lightbulbs have lost their glow, replace them.
-All these things demonstrate that this Landlord cares, and is likely to appeal to a Tenant who wants to make your property a cosy home.
+All these things demonstrate that this Landlord cares, and are likely to appeal to a tenant who wants to make your property a cosy home.

 - Fit smoke alarms on every floor and carbon monoxide alarms in rooms using coal or wood to warm them up.
 Make sure that these alarms are tested at the start of a new tenancy.